 - You have a short cervix.

 - You’re pregnant with just one baby.

 If both of these describe you, your provider may give you a prescription for vaginal progesterone.
 It comes as a gel, a suppository or a capsule.
-You use an applicator that looks kind of like a tampon to put the progesterone in your vagina every day.
-You may begin treatment before or up to 24 weeks of pregnancy, and you keep taking it until just before 37 weeks.
-Vaginal progesterone has no known side effects for you or your baby.
+You use an applicator that looks like a tampon to put the progesterone in your vagina every day.
+You may begin treatment before or up to 24 weeks of pregnancy, and continue it until just before 37 weeks.
+Vaginal progesterone can cause mild skin irritation.
+Research has not shown that vaginal progesterone causes serious side effects for you or your baby.

 What are progesterone shots?

-- You had a spontaneous premature birth before when you were pregnant with just one baby.
-Spontaneous means labor began on its own, without drugs or other methods.
-Or the sac around your baby broke early, causing labor.
+- Had a previous spontaneous premature birth when pregnant with just one baby.
+Spontaneous means that labor began on its own, without drugs or other methods.
+Or the sac around the baby broke early, causing labor.

-If both of these describe you, your provider may prescribe progesterone shots.
+If these describe you, your provider may prescribe progesterone shots.
 You begin the shots between 16 and 24 weeks of pregnancy, and you get a shot each week until 37 weeks.
-The shots are available in two ways:

 Even if you get progesterone shots, they don’t always work to prevent another premature birth.
-They don’t reduce your chances of giving birth early if you’re pregnant with multiples.
+They don’t reduce your chances of giving birth early if you’re pregnant with more than one baby.
 And they don’t reduce your chances of giving birth early if your previous premature birth wasn’t spontaneous.

 Talk with your provider about safety and side effects of progesterone shots.
 You may have some discomfort where the shot was given.
 17P is safe for your baby.

 Last reviewed: December 2020